cjohansen/cjohansen-no/resources/tech/optimized-optimus-asset-paths-clojurescript.md

 There are many ways to resolve optimizations compile-time.
 Environment variables and system properties are two obvious choices.
-I will detail a solution that defaults to the production settings, while allowing overrides via system properties, which can be set via e.g. Leiningen profiles.
+I will detail a solution that defaults to the production settings, while allowing overrides via system properties, which can be set via e.g. Leiningen profiles or tools.deps JVM options.

 ### Asset Config